kai687/sphinxawesome-theme/docs/how-to/modify.md

 To modify these styles, follow these steps:

-1. Install the Python and JavaScript dependencies
+1. Install the Python and JavaScript dependencies:

    See {ref}`Set up a development environment` for more information.

-1. Make your change
+1. Make your change.

-   For example, to change the background color of the header to orange, open :file:`sphinxawesome_theme/header.html` and change:
+   For example, to change the background color of the header to orange, open the file `sphinxawesome_theme/header.html` and change:

    ```{code-block} html
    ---